Naproxen (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use any other NSAID medicine unless your doctor says it is okay.
-Some other NSAIDs are aspirin, celecoxib, diclofenac, diflunisal, ibuprofen, or salsalate.
+- Do not use aspirin or any other NSAID medicine (including celecoxib, diclofenac, diflunisal, ibuprofen, salsalate) unless your doctor says it is okay.

 - Some medicines can affect how naproxen works.
 Tell your doctor if you are using any of the following: